If you want to grow your digital marketing agency, you’ve got to be willing to say NO to potential clients that are a bad fit.

 As an agency business consultant, I “eat my own dog food”—if someone contacts me for help but is a poor fit, I refer them elsewhere.
 Here are several potential clients who contacted me recently that I’ve referred to competitors or others.

-Demanding hypergrowth on a super-short timeline: A partner at a PPC agency in LA said he needed to grow 2X in 3 months and 4-5X in 20 months.
+- Demanding hypergrowth on a super-short timeline: A partner at a PPC agency in LA said he needed to grow 2X in 3 months and 4-5X in 20 months.
 In my experience, that’s an unreasonably fast growth expectation.
-I referred them to Peter Levitan, who specializes in new business consulting for agencies.
+He should focus on someone who only does business development consulting.

 For a deeper dive on this topic, see my Sales Selectiveness Continuum—including the four stages agencies tend to experience over time as they become more confident in their sales efforts.